 This is a great site, explaining very familiar concepts of dataflow diagrams for designers from the first hand.
 Leveling is an interesting chapter there, I’m not sure if it completely fits with the use of “Clusters” in Grasshopper but it is obvious that the complex systems should be well organized not only to be perceptually “better” ones but also to develop a way to use parts of definitions again and again in diffierent situations. …How do you actually DO the leveling of DFDs?
 The discussion thus far has been misleading in […]

 Site models could be calculated for laser cut easily using Grasshopper’s native components.
 This definition was a practical one we’ve created in Parametric Modeling course to see that Grasshopper could also be utilized to prepare fabrication documents not generating design outcomes.
 However this definition is a draft one and could be improved more by putting labels inside of each cut pieces, trimming the edges properly and so on.
-It is good news for students at least that they have a chance to generate topography models from the AutoCAD maps […]
+It is good news for students at least that they have a chance to generate topography models from the AutoCAD maps mostly used […]

 This is a useful tip both to solve some of the problems with custom surface subdivisions, and to explain the uses of parametric surface evaluations (the U,V,W thing) and the practical use of data lists.
 Step 1: Put your points inside 0,0,0 and 1,1,0 so that the resulting coordinates can easily be converted to U and Vs. In the example, we are putting some random points between 0,0 and 1,1 using Populate2d component.
 Step 2: Then make whatever you want with these points.
 For example we can create voronoi subdivision or delaunay […]